WindowsAppsTeam15/ProdicerBG/README.md

 (Up to 9 points) Use two of the following content providers: Capture, Connection, Contacts, Media, Third-party provider (Facebook, Google, etc…):

--   We will use the Media to upload logo of the producer.
+-   We will use the Media to upload logo of the producer and the Contacts to add new producer as a contact if the user wishes.
 We will also use third party providers – Google Maps and Gmail.

 (Up to 9 points) Use SQLite as a data storage: